gardehal/python-playlist/README.md

 - rename to python-playlist
 - reset doesn't work, not resetting sources
 - restore/add source, have to check on deleted
-- command for re-queue/re-add stream from playlist during playback (something like "rw", removes stream, add it to the back of playlist)
 - add length of stream in seconds to qs
 - add alwaysDownload to source? for channels who often delete/gets deleted/restricted/unlisted